skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 ## Assessment

 Module D will be assessed using the provided version of Google Chrome.
 The assessment will include functional tests, as well as user experience.
-Accessibility will be tested using axe.

 Any modifications in the provided backend of previous modules, including any changes to the database, will not be taken into account.